Skip to main content

 Request an Extension

-To request an extension beyond 60 days, you must appear in person and request a continuance from the judicial officer in open court.
+To request an extension beyond 60 days, you must submit a written request for the continuance to the clerk's office that will be forwarded to the judicial officer for consideration.

 Mandatory Appearance

 If your case requires a mandatory appearance, you cannot pay your fine without first appearing in court for arraignment.
 You can appear on or before your appearance date at any of the listed court locations.
-(Click here for court locations.)
-Your courtesy notice will indicate MANDATORY court appearance.
+Your Reminder Notice will indicate MANDATORY court appearance.

 The following infractions are examples of charges requiring a mandatory appearance.